jimy-byerley/numcy/proposal.md

 	'3f4 5x 12u1'
 	```

-- **a builtin type**, (be careful: the array operations will copy the content without consideration for any object constructor/destructor, so be sure you use only basic static data objects here, with a fixed size)
+- **a builtin type**, (be careful: the array operations will copy the content without consideration for any object constructor/destructor, so be sure you use only basic static data objects with a fixed size here)

 	```python
 	<builtin type 'vec3'>